The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Types of kinks and the endpoint

-This way of counting kinks in the 3-state Potts model yields results comparable to those of the the TFIM, as shown in Figure \ref{fig:pottskinkstype}.
-Using the standard kink definition the Kibble-Zurek exponent $\mu$ is closes to its theoretical value when the sweep ends at zero transverse field $h_e = 0$, where no dynamical term is present.
-If the sweep terminates before or after this sweet spot, $\mu$ is noticeably underestimated, as illustrated in Figure \ref{fig:pottskinkstype}(a).
-In contrast, the advanced kink definition (Figure \ref{fig:pottskinkstype}(b)) is more robust to the ending point, causing the three curves to overlap and yielding a more accurate $\mu$.
+This method of counting kinks in the Potts model produces results comparable to those of the Ising model, as shown in Fig.~\ref{fig:pottskinkstype}.
+The extracted KZ critical exponent for the standard kink operator (Fig.~\ref{fig:pottskinkstype}(a)) is $\mu = 0.466\pm0.004$ for $h_e = 0$, $\mu = 0.42\pm0.05$ for $h_e = 0.2$ and $\mu = 0.44\pm0.08$ for $h_e = -0.2$.
+The Kibble-Zurek exponent $\mu$ is closest to its theoretical value when the sweep ends at zero transverse field, $h_e = 0$, where the dynamical term vanishes.
+For the advanced kink definition (Fig.~\ref{fig:pottskinkstype}(b)), the extracted KZ exponent is $\mu = 0.4625\pm0.0022$ for $h_e = 0$, $\mu = 0.463\pm0.006$ for $h_e = 0.2$ and $\mu = 0.460\pm0.007$ for $h_e = -0.2$.
+This operator is more robust with respect to the ending point, causing the three curves to overlap and yielding a more accurate $\mu$, with much smaller uncertainty on the fitting.
 In all cases, the density of kinks scales as a power law dependence on the sweep rate.

-In Figure \ref{fig:kinksdistribution} we present the profiles of the local density of kinks for the Ising and 3-state Potts models for various endpoints for a single sweep rate.
-Direct comparison between the standard and isolated kinks allows one to reveal that all profiles obtained for the same sweep rate and system size but ending at various points are very similar up to a constant shift caused apparently by single-flip excitations as the shift is completely gone for the isolated kinks where all curves appear on top of each other.

-In the 3-state Potts model, we can also compare the local density of spin flips inside or between domains for $h_e = 0$ and $h_e \neq 0$.
-Figure \ref{fig:alternativekink} illustrates these scenarios: panel (a) shows the local density profiles for both types of spin flips when $h_e = 0$, and panel (b) shows them when $h_e = 0.2$.
-As expected from Figure \ref{fig:kinksdistribution}, spin flips occur more frequently under nonzero $h_e$.
-Moreover, even though flipping a spin inside a domain costs twice as much energy as flipping one at a domain boundary, such “in-domain” flips are still more common.
-The apparent contradiction is resolved by noting that domain walls are relatively rare, making it statistically more likely for a random spin to be inside a domain rather than at its boundary.